Genuitec/codemix-vanilla-web/READFIRST.md

 # Web Project

-This is a very simple project, you just need to open the html file with your preferred browser, that is all you need.
+This is a very simple web project with a Hello World web page.
+To view the page, open the hello.html file and view the page in the Live Preview browser pane.
+You can also open the file with your preferred browser.